jhu-ip/cs220-sp25/syllabus.md

 or on Piazza.
 We will have an option for you to submit your solutions on gradescope and get autograder feedback on them.

-**Code Reviews (Optional)**

-Students can benefit from close review of their code in discussion with a course instructor.
-You have the option to schedule one or more reviews of your individual coding assignments with a course instructor.
-These will typically take 30-45 minutes each, and successful completion of code reviews for 2 different assignments will result in a 100% "fudge" grade.
-"Successful completion" is based on your ability to explain your code to the instructor and answer what-if questions about it.
-Each code review must take place within the three weeks immediately following that homework's due date.

 **Fudge Grade**

 Students typically do better in some aspects of the course than others.
-The "fudge grade" is a percentage of your final grade that duplicates your best performance from the individual grade categories listed below or the optional code reviews, but not group projects.
-For example, if you successfully complete 2 code reviews, then your fudge grade will contribute a full 3 points to your final grade.
-If you don't have 2 successful code reviews, but your highest individual grade category is 90% in written homework, then your fudge grade will contribute 2.7 points towards your final grade.
+The "fudge grade" is a percentage of your final grade that duplicates your best performance from the individual grade categories listed below (participation included), but not group projects.
+For example, if your highest individual grade category is 90% in written homework, then your fudge grade will contribute 2.7 points towards your final grade.

 **Grading Breakdown**